-Teachers use the information to identify gaps in their development so that they can plan effectively to enable them to move forward in their learning.
+Teachers use the information to identify gaps in children's development so that they can plan effectively to enable them to move forward in their learning.
 Planning is intended to be useful to the teacher in delivering high quality lessons and provision.
-Teachers are expected to produce a 'Peek at the Week/Unit' plan for Literacy and Maths with an outline of the outcomes aimed at for the end of the week/unit.
+Teachers are expected to produce a weekly/unit plan for English and Maths with an outline of the outcomes aimed at for the end of the week/unit.
 Daily assessment is then used to determine outcomes so that the following day's lesson is based on the outcomes and progress from the learning that has taken place.
-This means that classes do not have particular groups for Literacy and Maths as children are grouped each day according to the learning that they mastered the day before.
-We call this flexible grouping.
+This means that classes do not have particular groups for Literacy and Maths as children are supported each day according to the learning that they mastered the day before.